-10.2 DLC and ENERGY STAR® Lighting
+10.1 DLC® and ENERGY STAR® certified lighting

-For prescriptive and custom (see below) measure applications, only LED lighting that is listed by the DesignLights Consortium\ (DLC) on its Quality Products List (QPL) or ENERGY STAR\ is eligible for rebates.
-To qualify for an rebate, the fixture must be listed on the DLC website: designlights.org and the Product I.D. number must be entered on the application.
-(Use the space provided in measure detail area; on custom worksheets, enter the Product I.D. number in the "after retrofit" field for each item.)
+For prescriptive and custom measure applications, only LED lighting that is listed by the DesignLights Consortium\ (DLC) on its Quality Products List (QPL) or certified by ENERGY STAR is eligible for rebates.
+To qualify for a rebate, the fixture must be listed on the DLC website: designlights.org and the Product I.D. number must be entered on the application.
+(Use the space provided in the measure detail area.
+On custom worksheets, enter the Product I.D. number in the "after retrofit" field for each item.)
 No additional rebates will be given for products that meet DLC Premium requirements.

-Should a DLC-listed fixture become unlisted on the QPL at the time of final application submission - and the installation adhered to the reservation application requirements - the DLC rebate will be paid.
+Should a DLC-listed fixture become unlisted on the QPL at the time of the final application submission, and the installation adhered to the reservation application requirements, the DLC rebate will be paid.

-10.3 Applications and Non-DLC Lighting
+10.2 Applications and Non-DLC Lighting

-Only LED lighting that is listed by the DesignLights Consortium\ (DLC) on its Quality Products List (QPL) is eligible for rebates.
-However, customers who install non-DLC-listed lighting that falls into a category not listed by the DLC may receive the rebate upon review by program engineers.
+Only LED lighting that is listed by the DesignLights Consortium\ (DLC) based on Technical Requirements Version 5.1 on its Quality Products List (QPL) is eligible for rebates.
+However, customers who install non-DLC-listed lighting or lighting previously listed in Technical Requirement Versions that fall into a category not listed by the DLC may receive the rebate upon review by program engineers.

 To submit a non-DLC category product for consideration, the applicant must complete the Non-DLC Category Product Approval Form for each product being submitted.
 Such a submission is only valid for that corresponding application.
 These reviews will be made on a case-by-case basis.
-Any products eligible for an rebate through the DTE Commercial Lighting Instant Discount Program are ineligible for this offer.
+Any products eligible for a rebate through the DTE Commercial Lighting Instant Discount Program are ineligible for this offer.
 Other conditions appear below.

-The requirements for DLC-listed products include:
+The requirements for DLC-listed products include the following:

-- Luminaires, retrofit kits, or linear replacement lamps must meet DLC standard technical requirements for their category and closest general application.
+- Luminaires, retrofit kits or linear replacement lamps must meet DLC standard technical requirements for their category and closest general application.

 - Color-tuning luminaires, which adjust the luminaire's correlated color temperature (CCT), must meet DLC technical requirements across all CCT set points.

 - Technical documentation required:

-- Specification sheet
+- · Specification sheet

-- · Warranty terms and conditions
+- Warranty terms and conditions

-- LM-79 (includes Efficacy, CCT, and CRI)
+- · LM-79 (includes Efficacy, CCT, and CRI)

 - UL/CUL certification

 - LED modules must have a minimum efficacy of 100 lumens per watt (lm/W).
 Efficacy for these products will be reviewed annually.
 If or when a DLC category becomes available, DTE will require submitted products be listed on the DLC QPL.

-10.3.1 Burned-out Fixtures
+10.2.1 Burned-out fixtures

+For prescriptive and custom measures, burned-out recessed light fixtures do not qualify for incentives on replacement.
 For custom lighting measures that have a fluorescent fixture burn-out rate of more than 30%, burned-out fixtures will be removed from the application.
 For custom lighting measures that have a fluorescent fixture burn-out rate of 30% or less, burned-out lamps will be included in the custom measure.

 For custom lighting measures with HID lamps, if the fixtures are energized regardless of whether they are burned out or not, these will be included in the custom measure.
-For prescriptive measures, all fixtures qualify, regardless of whether they are burned out or not.
+For prescriptive measures, all fixtures qualify, regardless of whether they are burned out, except for burned-out recessed light fixtures, which do not qualify for incentives on replacement.